 - The Andromeda Strain is presented as a docudrama-style recounting of actual events, complete with a bibliography listing relevant scientific papers (most of the citations are real, but some are fakes supposedly authored by characters from the book).

-- Crichton also did it with Eaters of the Dead (later adapted in film as The Thirteenth Warrior).
+- Crichton also did it with Eaters of the Dead.
 Aside from the footnotes scattered through the book (again a mix of real and fake information), the beginning is an actual historical document, written by the real Ahmad ibn Fadlan, up to the point where he heads off with the Vikings to battle the Wendol.
 The novel is portrayed as a translation of ibn Fadlan's writing that extended past the point where the real ibn Fadlan stopped (even having the end of the novel terminate just as another adventure seemed to start, indicating there was more yet to happen but the manuscript had been lost).
 Crichton commented at one point, a few years after writing it, that he had forgotten where the fictional part of the novel actually started.

 - Rising Sun is apparently the narrator, a detective, telling a story in an LAPD interview room.

 - Denise Mina's novel Sanctuary (released as Deception in the US) is a crime novel told in diary format.
 The book features an introduction from Mina in which she claims she found the diary on a second-hand PC and subsequently won a court ruling that allowed her to publish the diary — much to the original author's objections — under her own name.
 An afterword further muddies the water by suggesting that some of the events described in the book did not happen in "real life", being exaggerations on the part of the original author.